System Engineer

 If all characters match, return 'YES'.

-Q11.
-What are oops concepts?
+Q. What are the OOPS concepts?

 OOPs concepts are the fundamental principles of Object-Oriented Programming.